 Dr. Rodriguez is the recipient of the 2005 Albert J. Harris Award of the International Reading Association for the article: Reading growth in high-poverty classrooms: The influence of teacher practices that encourage cognitive engagement in literacy learning.
 He focuses his research on reliability theory, item writing and test design, classroom assessment, and youth development.
 He is the senior research coordinator for psychometrics for the first international Teacher Education and Development Study in Mathematics (TEDS-M), and serves as a psychometric consultant to the Ministry of Education in Guatemala.
 His recent book written with colleague Thomas Haladyna was recently published by Routledge: Developing and Validating Test Items (2013).

 Cris Sullivan, Ph.D.

 Dr. Cris M. Sullivan is Professor of Ecological/Community Psychology and Director of the Research Consortium on Gender-based Violence at Michigan State University (MSU).
 In addition to her MSU appointments, Cris is the chairperson of the Michigan Domestic and Sexual Violence Prevention and Treatment Board, and Senior Research Advisor to the National Resource Center on Domestic Violence.
-In addition to serving on the NLN’s Research Advisory Board she is a member of the advisory boards to the National Center on Domestic Violence, Trauma & Mental Health, and the LGBTQ Capacity Learning Center.
-She has been an advocate and researcher in the movement to end violence against women since 1982.
-Her areas of expertise include developing and evaluating community interventions for abused women and their children, and evaluating victim services.
+Cris has been an advocate and researcher in the movement to end gender-based violence since 1982.
+Her areas of expertise include developing and evaluating community interventions for domestic violence survivors and their children, and evaluating victim services.